pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 E In "under audit" (R.20), "under" can be correctly replaced with below.

-Item.
 12. Based on the text above, decide which of the statements below is correct.

-Item.
 12. Com base no texto acima, decida quais das declarações abaixo é a correta.

 A The opposite of "former" (R.5) in this particular context is current. - O oposto de "anterior"